kubacech/gdax-java-client/README.md

+** This project is currently under heavy development and very probably not functional.
+If you want to use this, then please fork it and make it work for you as desired. **

 # gdax-java-client

 Java based wrapper for the [GDAX API](https://docs.gdax.com/#introduction) that follows the development style similar to [coinbase-java](https://github.com/coinbase/coinbase-java).
 Originally forked from [irufus/gdax-java](https://github.com/irufus/gdax-java).